fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/final-reflections.md

 # Final Learning Reflection
 Your final assignment for the course is a bit different from previous assignments.

-You will will write a ~1200-word argument for what letter grade you should get for the course.
+You will will write a ~1600-word argument for what letter grade you should get for the course.
 Most importantly, your essay will justify your grade by explaining what you've learned.
 You should describe your learning experience AND provide specific examples of what you've learned throughout the course.
 How has your perspective on diet and health changed?
 How is your understanding of expertise any different than before?

 To explain what you've learned is NOT THE SAME as summarizing or paraphrasing the syllabus.
 Illustrating how your thinking about the SLOs (Student Learning Objectives) has changed, or describing why you think the readings were ineffective, is much more personal and shows a much greater depth of learning than simply listing topics possibly can.

 I can't emphasize enough that your final reflections should be personal statements about YOUR LEARNING EXPERIENCE, not just a summary of course topics and themes.
 If you are describing how your own thinking about diet and health and expertise have changed, with the readings and the course overall, you'll end up including plenty of information from the course.
-You just don't need to worry about summarizing anything.

-However, If all you do is summarize readings without including your reaction to them, describing how it changed your thinking, or why it didn't (again, either is fine), I can only assume that you didn't put in very much effort into the course.
+However, If all you do is summarize readings without including your reaction to them, or without describing how it changed your thinking (or why it didn't), I can only assume that you didn't put in very much effort into the course.

 This isn't a writing class so you're not getting evaluated on elegant prose.
 BUT, your writing must be clear enough that I can follow your argument and your survey of course themes.
 Your final reflection should be well thought out and carefully written, not a stream of consciousness off-the-cuff here’s-what-I-remember type thing.